Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Task 12. displays the 10 newest files in hte current directory sorted from the newest to the oldest Task 13. takes a list of words as input and prints only words that appear exactly once Task 14. display lines containing the pattern "root" from the file passwd
+Task 12. displays the 10 newest files in hte current directory sorted from the newest to the oldest Task 13. takes a list of words as input and prints only words that appear exactly once Task 14. display lines containing the pattern "root" from the file passwd Task 15. display the number of lines that contain the pattern "bin" in the file /etc/passwd